luxmentis/SiestaExt/README.md

 ### ...or you can nest resource views

 In this example, the post is displayed first, then the comments are loaded.
-You could load them both at once, but this way your user can get reading!
+You could load them both at once, but this way your user can get reading sooner.

 Also, notice the loading of user details; this _must_ be nested as it requires the userId from the post.